Everything to remember from 'Mayans M.C.' before its season 2 premiere

 The season 1 finale ended with the audience discovering that it was Happy’s fault EZ ended up in jail for killing a cop.
 As seen in a flashback, EZ was chasing his mother’s killer but ended up shooting the officer instead.
 Things don’t look great for Happy, and Sutter has shown that he’s not afraid to kill off anyone he deems worthy as part of his story.

 Watch it all play out when Mayans M.C. premieres Sept.
 3 at 10 p.m.
 ET/PT on FX.
+And you can catch-up with season one, out on DVD now.

 Related content: